akhilesh949/Recognizing-characters-in-TV-shows/README.md

 Such a software can be used in making face-unlock system, recognizing characters in streaming services etc.

-The library makes use of Built dlib's state-of-the-art face recognition built with deep learning.
+The library makes use of dlib's state-of-the-art face recognition built with deep learning.
 The model has an accuracy of 99.38% on the Labeled Faces in the Wild benchmark.

 ## Dependencies
 Python 3.0